AskAladdin, Egypt Travel Guide To All Temples Of Egypt!

 The temple of Kom Ombo was built during the period from 205 till 180 BC in the ruling period of King Ptolemy V. The construction process of the temple went on for many years afterward from 180 till 169 BC with each king having his addition to the complex.

 A large portion of the Temple of Kom Ombo, including the hypostyle hall, was constructed during the reign of Emperor Tiberius, from the year 81 till 96 BC.
-Work on the temple went afterward for more than 400 years during the ruling period of Emperors Caracalla and Macrinus till the middle of the 3rd century AD.
+Work on the temple went afterward for more than 400 years during the ruling period of Emperors Caracalla and Macrinus until the middle of the 3rd century AD.

-Through the temple, gate is the hypostyle hall, constructed in the Roman period, which is largely ruined and damaged from the passage of time.
+Through the temple, the gate is the hypostyle hall, constructed in the Roman period, which is largely ruined and damaged from the passage of time.

 The inner hall of the Temple of Kom Ombo has a design which is similar to the outer hall but the columns here are quite shorter and the stone capital of these columns have the shape of the lotus flower, one of the most important and sacred plants in ancient Egypt.